 Here are some of my tips for how to cope:

 1) Eat slowly: I have learned the art of mindful eating.
-Instead of rushing through my meals (now limited to soft foods), I take my time and savor each bite.
+Instead of rushing through my meals (now limited to liquids and very soft foods), I take my time and savor each bite.

 2) Rest: I seem to tire more easily than before, so I make an effort to get to bed a little earlier.